-How to Start the Setup Utility
+Starting the Setup Utility

 Normally, the only visible Power-On Self-Test (POST) routine is the memory test.
-As the memory is being tested, press the <Delete> key to enter the main menu of the AMI BIOS setup utility.
+As the memory is being tested, press the <F2> key to enter the main menu of the AMI BIOS Setup utility.
 From the main menu, you can access the other setup screens.
-An AMI BIOS identification string is displayed at the left bottom corner of the screen, below the copyright message.
+An AMI BIOS identification string is displayed at the left bottom corner of the screen below the copyright message.

 Warning: Do not upgrade the BIOS unless your system has a BIOS-related issue.
 Flashing the wrong BIOS can cause irreparable damage to the system.
-In no event shall Supermicro be liable for direct, indirect, special, incidental, or consequential damages arising from a BIOS update.
-If you have to update the BIOS, do not shut down or reset the system while the BIOS is updating.
-This is to avoid possible boot failure.
+In no event shall the manufacturer be liable for direct, indirect, special, incidental, or consequential damage arising from a BIOS update.
+If you have to update the BIOS, do not shut down or reset the system while the BIOS is being updated to avoid possible boot failure.